danielo515/obsidian-modal-form/README.md

 For that reason, rather than offering an alternative, this plugin is designed as a complement to them, offering some basic building blocks that you can integrate with your existing templates and workflows.

 ## Friends of modal form

+> **Note:** With the ability to register commands for your forms, you no longer need QuickAdd just to trigger a form.
+QuickAdd remains useful for more advanced workflows, but for simple form-triggering, Modal Forms is now a complete solution.

 -   [Templater](https://github.com/SilentVoid13/Templater) to open modals from templates
 -   [QuickAdd](https://github.com/chhoumann/quickadd) to quickly capture data from a modal